DominicMachado/DominicMachado.github.io/docs/latn-199-f20/handout-3.md

 ## Dative
 &nbsp;
 The dative case can be thought as the winners and losers case.
 That is, the dative case generally specifies who is affected by the action or existential state of the sentence or clause (hence, the "to" or "for" translation).
-Thus, the dative frequently provides further context for verbal action, but it can be used adjectives as well.
-Below are some of the major usages of the dative.
+Thus, the dative frequently provides further context for verbal action, but it can be used with adjectives as well.
+Below are the four most frequent uses of the dative case.

 1. It can be used to indicate to whom or what something is given, granted, entrusted, or refused (the **indirect object**):
  - Do **tibi** librum (I give the book to you).